Scholarships and Financial Assistance Program

 Scholarship awards are applied to total program fees (including housing, activities, and meals).
-Related travel expenses may be included in the award, however this is unusual.
-Spending money is never included in the award calculation and is the responsibility of your family.
+Related travel expenses (airfare, etc) are not included in the award.
+Spending money is not included in the award calculation and is the responsibility of your family.
 (Note: Some outside grants will cover travel expenses.)
 Fundraising and outside grants are both very viable means for funding participation costs beyond any Sustainable Summer scholarship support.
 We will apply outside funding sources to the total cost of participation first, before applying internal (ie; Sustainable Summer) scholarship funds towards a student account.

 The student should apply online to Sustainable Summer using our regular application.
 There is a non-refundable $35 application fee.
 Once your application is received, all applicants will be provided with access to our financial assistance and fellowship applications.
 If you would like to ‘preview’ a scholarship application before applying to Sustainable Summer, please email firstname.lastname@example.org with your request.
 You can also request an application fee waiver if you meet our eligibility requirements.

 Go to our Get More Info page and submit your question there or call 646.504.5046.
 If you have questions about your eligibility to receive a scholarship, call us.
 We can’t confirm a scholarship award before receiving your application, but we can help determine if you would most likely meet our qualification criteria.